needsone/my-wikibase/README.md

 This configuration open 443 with SSL and forward the request to the ports (8181, 8282 and 9191)

-Here is the nginx configuration for wdqs.
+Here is the nginx configuration for wdqs you just need to add the setting for wikidata and quickstatements (You replace server_name and the port)
 ```
 server {
        listen 80;